 SEC rules permit us to deliver a single copy of our 2023 Annual Report to Stockholders and this Proxy Statement, or one Notice of Internet Availability of Proxy Materials, to two or more stockholders who share an address, unless we have received contrary instructions from one or more of the security holders.
 This delivery method, which is known as "householding," can reduce our expenses for printing and mailing.
 Any stockholder of record at a shared address to which a single copy of the documents was delivered may request a separate copy of the 2023 Annual Report to Stockholders and this Proxy Statement, or a separate Notice of Internet Availability of Proxy Materials, as applicable, by (a) calling Shareholder Services at 1-704-503-8841, (b) sending a letter to us at Shareholder Services, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, or (c) sending us an e-mail at investor.relations@sealedair.com.
 Stockholders of record who wish to receive separate copies of these documents in the future may also contact us as stated above.
-Stockholders of record who share an address of Internet Availability of Proxy Materials, may contact us as stated above to request delivery of a single copy of such documents.
+Stockholders of record who share an address and are receiving multiple copies of our annual reports to stockholders and proxy statements, or of our Notices of Internet Availability of Proxy Materials, may contact us as stated above to request delivery of a single copy of such documents.
 Stockholders who hold their shares in "street name" and who wish to obtain copies of these proxy materials should follow the instructions on their voting instruction forms or contact the holders of record.